A Complete Guide for Men on How to Choose the Right Sunglasses

 Oval Face Shape

-If the length of your face is more than the width of your cheekbones and the jawline is lightly rounded with a wider forehead, then you have an oval face shape.
+If the length of your face is more than the width of your cheekbones and the jawline is slightly rounded with a wider forehead, then you have an oval face shape.
 This is a lucky face shape to have, simply because all sunglasses types work well with this build.

 Square Face Shape